dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/migration/index.md

 One thing to note about the difference between .NET Framework projects and the SDK-style projects used by .NET 5 is that .NET Framework projects use an opt-in model for code files.
 Any code file you want to compile needs to be explicitly defined in your project file.
 SDK-style projects are reverse, they default to opt-out behavior: All code files starting from the project's directory and below are automatically included in your project.
 You don't need to migrate these entries if they are simple and without settings.
 This is the same for other common files such as _resx_.

+Windows Forms projects may also reference the following files:

+- _Properties\\Settings.settings_
+- _Properties\\Resources.resx_
+- _Properties\\app.manifest_

+The _app.manifest_ file is automatically referenced by your project and you don't need to do anything special to migrate it.

-Windows Forms projects also include Windows Form project specific files, such as _Properties/Settings.settings_ and _Properties/Resources.resx_.
-These files may need to be migrated they are declared in your original project.
+Any _*.resx_ and _*.settings_ files in the _Properties_ folder need to be migrated in the project.
 Copy those entries from the old project file into an `<ItemGroup>` element in the new project.
 After you copy the entries, change all `<Compile Include="value">` elements to instead use the `Update` attribute instead of `Include`.

 - Import the configuration for the _Settings.settings_ file.